sonic-visualiser/sonic-lineup/README.md

-Sonic Lineup is an application for quick read-only comparative visualisation of multiple audio files whose contents consist of different performances or recordings of the same material.
+Sonic Lineup is an application for quick read-only comparative visualisation of multiple audio files whose contents consist of different performances of the same work or recordings of the same material.

 Although potentially useful for music study, rehearsal, musicological purposes, or language learning, the application is still in an